TEAMSchools/teamschools.github.io/ktafdata/content/processes/documentation/documentation.md

 ### Adding images

-Best practice is to make an 'images' subfolder and link to images/[name_of_file] with ![] before the path.
+Best practice is to make an 'images' subfolder and link to images/[name_of_file] with ![] before the path, so that you don't have to edit all the image links if your content folder moves elsewhere.

 ```![](link_to_image)``` inserts an image.